Piecewise linear structures on topological manifolds: Preliminaries on Classifying Spaces

-\m Notice that, because of well-known results of Milnor \cite{Mi1}, all these ``homogeneous spaces'' have the homotopy type of $CW$-spaces.
-Furthermore, all the spaces $BO, BPL, BTOP, BF, F/PL, TOP/PL$, etc. are infinite loop spaces and, in particular, $H$-spaces, see \cite{BV}.
+Because of well-known results of Milnor \cite{Mi1}, all these ``homogeneous spaces'' have the homotopy type of $CW$-spaces.
+Furthermore, all the spaces $BO, BPL, BTOP, BF, F/PL, TOP/PL$, etc. are infinite loop spaces, and the maps like in \eqref{albet} \eqref{a-b} are infinite loop maps, see~\cite{BV}.
+In particular, the classifying spaces $BO$, etc. are homotopy associative and invertible $H$-spaces, and the fibrations \eqref{albet}, \eqref{a-b}, etc. are principal fibrations.

 \m We mention also the following useful fact.